sag-tgo/thin-edge.io_examples/StreamingAnalytics/LowLatency/README.md

 # Streaming Analytics Low Latency Command and Control Sample
-This example demonstrates the use of Apama to monitor temperature and calculate the average temperature recorded by a sensor in every 10 seconds interval.
-It reports it to the cloud in 10-seconds cycles if the average temperature exceeds a threshold temperature (ex- 80C) or not.
-If the average temperature exceeds threshold temperature, then it sends a shutdown operation.
+This example demonstrates the use of Apama to average temperature sensor values over a 10 second window.
+If the average temperature exceeds a threshold (80 in this example) then an alert is sent to the cloud and a shutdown is initiated.

 ## Prerequisites